-By August 4, the moon will be at the last quarter phase – rising around midnight and southward around dawn.
-Then the moon will turn new on August 11.
-It’ll be rising and setting with the sun, giving us deliciously dark skies for the upcoming Perseid meteor shower.
+By July 25, 2019, the moon will be at the last quarter phase – rising around midnight and southward around dawn.
+Then the moon will turn new again on August 1.
+It’ll be rising and setting with the sun, giving us deliciously dark skies for the upcoming Delta Aquariid meteor shower, plus a waxing crescent moon in early August, when the annual Perseid meteor shower is rising to its peak.

 People love to see the daytime moon.
 They wonder about it, and ask about it.
 Once, a reader in Kansas City wrote in with the name children’s moon to describe a moon visible during the day.
 She said this name stemmed from the idea that children can’t stay up at night late enough to see the moon when it appears only in darkness.